plogs/asopposedtowhat.com/content/posts/parable-of-the-squirrel.md

 They appealed to me to make it a majority, one way or the other.
-Mindful of the scholastic adage that when you meet a contradiction, it's often helpful to must make a distinction, I did.
+Mindful of the scholastic adage that when you meet a contradiction, it's often helpful to make a distinction, I did.

 ## What do you mean?